emengjzs/1000000qq/README.md

 ## Contribute

-Feel free to open a issue or request if there is any mistake\typos\better solution with the question.
+Feel free to open a issue or pull a request if there is any mistake\typos\better solution with the solution.